comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ---

 ### Jan.
 27: Open Formats I
-**Exercise:** Post a cleaned open format version of your primary source, regularized using regular expressions.
+**Exercise 4:** Post a cleaned open format version of your primary source, regularized using regular expressions.
 Post a file documenting the cleaning process.

 **Suggested tutorial:** Dennis Tenen and Grant Wythoff, "Sustainable Authorship in Plain Text using Pandoc and Markdown," The Programming Historian 3 (2014), https://doi.org/10.46430/phen0041.